smruti-banty/react-vite-projects/readme.md

 Welcome to the react projects world.
 Here you find small small project related to react which help beginners to grow faster in there react jouney.

-AS `CRA` is outdated for production grade application, Thats why i use `VITE` as my project bundler.
+AS `CRA` is outdated for production grade application, Thats why used, `VITE` as project bundler.

 As per my knowledge it's great tool to create and run any javascript projects.
 ### Few Ideas